Invest in the Future of Denver Law

 Making a gift to Denver Law is an investment in the future.

 The Denver Law Fund backs the Sturm College of Law’s most important strategic initiatives.
-Whether it is tackling the cost of law school attendance or innovating our curriculum, the fund allows us to be creative in providing an outstanding legal education and offering opportunities for our students.
+Whether it is launching innovative new programs or supporting experiential learning, this fund allows the law school to be creative in providing an outstanding legal education to and offering critically important opportunities for our students and community.